Skip to main content

 Written by Amanda

-The Avalanche Wallet will be phased out in March 2024.
+DISCLAIMER: The Avalanche Wallet was phased out March 6th, 2024.

 Core Stake brings the ability to validate, delegate, and perform Cross-Chain transfers directly in Core web.
 This tutorial is available to assist users who wish to transition from the Avalanche Wallet UI to Core web UI.

-NOTE: Make sure the private key and recovery phrase used to access the Avalanche Wallet are recorded and stored somewhere safely.
+NOTE: Make sure the private key, keystore file, and/or recovery phrase used to access the Avalanche Wallet are recorded and stored somewhere safely.

 Please expand one of the following sections for more information on how to log into Core, based on how the Avalanche Wallet is accessed:

-I access the Avalanche Wallet with a Ledger
+I accessed the Avalanche Wallet with a Ledger

 Users can connect their Ledger devices directly to Core web without the need to connect to Core extension first.
 This connection will use the BIP44 derivation path that is also used in the Avalanche Wallet.